xwal/awesome-stars/README.md

 * [FlowingMenu](https://github.com/yannickl/FlowingMenu) - Interactive view transition to display menus with flowing and bouncing effects in Swift
 * [TextAttributes](https://github.com/delba/TextAttributes) - An easier way to compose attributed strings
 * [DynamicButton](https://github.com/yannickl/DynamicButton) - Yet another animated flat buttons in Swift
-* [SwiftSVG](https://github.com/mchoe/SwiftSVG) - A single pass SVG parser with multiple interface options (String, NS/UIBezierPath, CAShapeLayer, and NS/UIView)
+* [SwiftSVG](https://github.com/mchoe/SwiftSVG) - A simple, performant, single pass SVG parser
 * [JDAnimationKit](https://github.com/JellyDevelopment/JDAnimationKit) - Animate easy and with less code with Swift
 * [SKPhotoBrowser](https://github.com/suzuki-0000/SKPhotoBrowser) - Simple PhotoBrowser/Viewer inspired by facebook, twitter photo browsers written by swift
 * [WKZombie](https://github.com/mkoehnke/WKZombie) - WKZombie is a Swift framework for iOS/OSX to navigate within websites and collect data without the need of User Interface or API, also known as Headless browser.
 It can be used to run automated tests / snapshots and manipulate websites using Javascript.